Haysto Logo

 Various English and Welsh metropoles appeared in this ranking, including Cardiff in 3rd (-51.1%) with its second high-ranking appearance in our study, as well as Newcastle in 6th (-49.1%) and Liverpool in 8th (-46.5%).
 Of course, it’s worth noting that having a small number of property purchases isn’t necessarily a bad thing.

-When viewing the top ten hardest hit locations on map, it’s difficult not to notice that most of these cities are found in the North of England and Wales – the only Southern English town to appear here is Basingstoke, which finished in 2nd place:
+When viewing the top ten hardest-hit locations on the map, it’s difficult not to notice that most of these cities are found in the North of England and Wales – the only Southern English town to appear here is Basingstoke, which finished in 2nd place:

 However, while some might argue that it suggests people aren’t interested in moving there, one shouldn’t forget that it also means people aren’t moving away – maybe they like the area and don’t want to leave!